jjtoh016/Road-Sign-Classification/README.md

 Each class contains approximately 500 images.

-Image preprocessing is performed.
+Image preprocessing was performed.
-Dimension reduction such as PCA is performed for better training outcomes.
+Dimension reduction such as PCA was performed for better training outcomes.

-The accuracy of the trained model when classifying testing set images is more than 90%.
+The accuracy of the trained model is more than 90%.